 Masters Degree in Sales: Program Information

-Many programs also offer training in public relations, which is often an essential part of marketing and relationship-building among a business' customer base.
-Salesmanship, too, is a major emphasis for most programs.
-Sales courses might teach techniques like building a 'yes' ladder, deciphering the needs of a customer, feature-benefit selling, up-selling and closing.
+Many programs also offer education in public relations, which is often an essential part of marketing and relationship-building among a business' customer base.
+Since salesmanship, too, is a major emphasis for most programs, related courses might teach techniques such as building a 'yes' ladder, deciphering the needs of a customer, feature-benefit selling, up-selling and closing.
 Like many graduate programs, master's degree programs in business often incorporate research into the curriculum.
+Doctoral programs in marketing also exist.

 Applicants must have at least a bachelor's degree to be considered for admission to a master's degree program in sales and marketing, and many programs require students to have a bachelor's degree in business.
 Standardized test scores, college transcripts, a personal essay and letters of recommendation are also required most of the time.
 Some programs that focus heavily on sales may require an interview as part of the admissions process.